10 Tips For New Nurses To Make You Feel Better At Work

 Nurses are great at cheating until it’s ingrained in our memory, and this is totally acceptable.
 Carry pocket-sized reference guides, download quick-reference apps, and stick index cards with normal ranges in the back of your ID badge holder.

 This kind of “cheating” can simplify your new nursing career, and it has another advantage: When you don’t spend so much mental energy remembering facts, you’ll have more time to learn your unit, ask questions, and become a better nurse.

 Take care of yourself.
 It’s common for new nurses to frequently feel sick during their first year working but, it doesn’t have to be that way.
 Common self-care pitfalls of new nurses include,

 - not protecting yourself against germs.

-If you are struggling to catch sleep as a new nurse on night shift, make it a priority to figure out solutions.
-Some nurses swear by black-out curtains, some take melatonin before bed, some cut blue-light screen time a couple hours before sleep.
+If you are struggling to catch sleep as a new nurse on the night shift, make it a priority to figure out solutions.
+Some seasoned nurses swear by black-out curtains, some take melatonin before bed, some cut blue-light screen time, or at least stop scrolling on social media, a couple of hours before sleep.

-Frequent exposure to new germs will definitely make you sick (and eat up your sick days.)
-A few tips to protect yourself (as much as possible) from hospital germs include,
+- Frequent exposure to new germs will definitely make you sick (and eat up your sick days.)
+COVID-19 precautions have helped cut down on germ exposure in general, but here are a few tips to protect yourself (as much as possible) from hospital germs:

 - Follow isolation precautions and hand hygiene